-Users can view account details, pay bills, transfer funds, pay employees, send and receive wire transfers, all in a digital format.
+Users can view account details, pay bills, transfer funds, pay employees, and send and receive wire transfers, all digitally.

 Mobile Banking for Business:

-Users can view balances, statements, make bill payments, and handle account transfers through a mobile format.
+Users can view balances and statements, make bill payments and handle account transfers through a mobile format.

 I got the Scotiabank Passport Visa Infinite Business Credit Card ($199 annual fee) as I pay for a lot of goods and services in US Dollar, and it is currently the only business credit card in Canada that offers no FX fee.Charee